splynx/docs/files/en/networking/radius_customization/radius_customization.md

 Radius server customization
 ==========

-In `Config → Networking → Radius` is a field available for setting additional attributes.
+In `Config → Networking → Radius` we will find a field available for setting additional attributes.

-Some attributes are configured by default, such as Framed-IP, Framed-Route, Auth-Type
+Some attributes are configured by default, such as Framed-IP, Framed-Route and Auth-Type.

 ## Variables
-We can use a lot of variables from Splynx
+We can use a lot of variables from within Splynx

 ### Tariff